d0p3t/MailDelivery/README.md

 Last, but not least, some credits to people that have helped me get into FiveM coding and helped other wise.

 Thanks @Mooshe and his stream for the preliminary logic of parking spots and toggling duty (months ago).
-Thanks to @Vespura for letting me use the same license :slight_smile:
+Thanks to @Vespura for letting me use the same license :)

 ___